-East Anglia has provided a home for many generation of artists of both national and international renown.
+East Anglia has been the home for many artists of both national and international acclaim.
 John Constable, John Sell Cotman and, more recently, Edward Seago and Sir Alfred Munnings, are among the best well-known.
-So it is perhaps surprising that until now the fine artists of the region have not been represented by a single, dedicated society.
+So it is perhaps, surprising, that until now, the fine artists of the region have not been represented by a single, dedicated society.
 The formation of the IEA seeks to remedy that omission, with the sole aim of raising the profile of fine arts in the area.